This post will be helpful if you’re looking to:

 To connect GA4 data to Looker Studio, go to the “data sources” tab.
 Since you’ve already added GSC data there, you won’t see the “Connect new data source” option.

-Instead, select “Create” and select “Data source” there and then, select Google Analytics from the list of Google connectors.
+Instead, select “Create” and “Data source” and then select Google Analytics from the list of Google connectors.

-After you’ve selected Google Analytics, you’ll see the same GA4 property that you have access to.
+After selecting Google Analytics, you’ll see the same GA4 property you have access to.
 If you have a GA3 property attached, you’ll see that as well.
-Select the relevant GA4 property and click on “Connect”.
+Select the relevant GA4 property and click on “Connect.”

 Understanding GA4 and GSC data in Looker studio

-Now that we have connected our data sources, we need to blend these two data sources.
-To do it, you need to understand how data sources work.
+Now that we have connected our data sources, we need to blend them.
+To do this, you need to understand how data sources work.

-Each data source has a field and type of data in it.
+Each data source has a field and type of data.
 These fields are further divided into dimensions and metrics.
-For example, dimensions can be landing page (text type data), and metrics can be landing page clicks – URL impressions (Number type data).
+For example, dimensions can be landing page (text-type data), and metrics can be landing page clicks—URL impressions (number-type data).

 If you explore the GSC data table in Looker Studio, you’ll find that the landing page dimension has full URLs.
 Example: https://www.example.com/url-slug